geom3trik/tuix-book/src/quick_start/custom_widgets.md

 }
 ```

-With this event type defined we can now implement the `on_event` method in the `Widget` trait for our counter to respond to this event and muatate its internal state.
+With this event type defined we can now implement the `on_event` method in the `Widget` trait for our counter to respond to this event and mutate its internal state.
 In this case to increment/ decrement the count value and update the text of the label accordingly.

 ```rs
 impl Widget for Counter {